Funding opportunity

 Webinar for potential applicants

-We will hold a webinar on 12 June 2024.
-This will provide more information about the funding opportunity and a chance to ask questions.
+We held a webinar for potential applicants and research offices on 12 June 2024.
+At the webinar, we provided information about the opportunity details and a chance to ask questions.

 Research disruption due to COVID-19